January 28 - February 9, 2019

 Entry Requirements - All U.S. citizens need a valid passport and valid Indian visa to enter and exit India for any purpose.
 Most visitors, including those on official U.S. government business, must apply for visas at an Indian embassy or consulate abroad before entering the country.
 U.S. citizens seeking to enter India solely for tourist purposes, and who plan to stay no longer than 30 days, may apply for an electronic travel authorization at least four days prior to their arrival in lieu of applying for a tourist visa at an Indian embassy or consulate.
 Please visit the Indian government's website for electronic travel authorization for additional information regarding the eligibilities and requirements for this type of visa.Immunizations and Health - No immunizations are required, but the U.S. Center for Disease Control strongly recommends the following inoculations: tetanus, hepatitis A & B, typhoid, and Japanese encephalitis.
 Please check out their website at: http://www.cdc.gov/travel/indianrg.htm for complete details.
 You should only drink boiled or bottled water in India.
 Avoid cut salads, raw vegetables and fruits without skin everywhere except in hotel restaurants.

 Exit Requirements - No airport tax is currently charged upon departure from India, nor is one anticipated.
 However, any such taxes or fees instituted after publication of this itinerary will be the responsibility of the clients to pay directly to the appropriate airport authorities.

-You will need to arrive in Bangalore by late night on October 16, 2018 (or even after midnight on October 17).
-Late night departure is from Mumbai on October 30, 2018 (OR on October 31 if staying for the optional Mumbai extension).
+You will need to arrive in Delhi by late night on January 28, 2019 (or even after midnight on January 29).
+Late night departure is from Delhi on February 9, 2019 (OR on February 11 if staying for the optional Jaipur extension).